austinjblake/encode_group_2/README.md

 MAKE SURE THIS ACCOUNT IS ONLY FOR CODING AND HAS NO REAL MONEY IN IT!!!!!!!!!!

-.env should also have "ALCHEMY_API_KEY=xxxxxxxxxxxx" you can create an account on alchemy for free and create an api key to put here

 now that you have your private key in .env open the .gitignore file and double check .env is listed in there so your key is not added to git changes

+.env can also have api keys to help prevent rate limiting. do one or all or none your script should still work

+"ALCHEMY_API_KEY=xxxxxxxxxxxx" you can create an account on alchemy for free and create an api key to put here

+"INFURA_API_KEY=xxxxxxxxxxxx" you can create an account on alchemy for free and create an api key to put here

+"ETHERSCAN_API_KEY=xxxxxxxxxxxx" you can create an account on alchemy for free and create an api key to put here

 ### Deployment